Rcikaym/NimeList-Frontend/README.md

 ## About The Project

 **NimeList** is a full-featured anime platform built for fans who want more than just a list.
-Discover anime, read and write reviews, rate your favorites, and engage in community discussions — all in one beautifully crafted web experience.
+Discover anime, read and write reviews, rate your favorites, and engage in community discussions, all in one beautifully crafted web experience.

 This repository contains the **frontend** of NimeList.
 The backend is powered by **NestJS** and **PostgreSQL**, while the frontend leverages the performance of **Next.js 16** with server-side rendering and a polished UI component ecosystem.